gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 It is not the Higgs mechanism.
 It is not the quark masses.

-It is the energy of the chromodynamic field — the gluons and their quantum fluctuations — confined within the proton by confinement.
+It is the energy of the chromodynamic field, the gluons and their quantum fluctuations, confined within the proton by confinement.

 $$E = mc^2$$ applied to the QCD vacuum: